 - Practicing progressive relaxation exercises

 - Enjoying baths or other calming everyday activities

 - Soothing your gut with food, herbs, and supplements

 High-energy physical activity revs up your sympathetic nervous system at first but then wears it out so it can rest afterward.
 The rush of endorphins that follows can be an immediate antidote to anxiety.
 When high-impact cardio is too much, stretching exercises that relax your muscles can help you release corresponding mental tension.
 Taking a bath has a similar effect, which you can enhance by surrounding yourself with calming scents.
 Walking can help you gather your thoughts, and walking in nature has additional anxiety-busting benefits.

-One of the simplest ways to relax is to sit or lie in place and ground yourself in awareness of your immediate surroundings and sensations.
+One of the simplest ways to be carefree and relax is to sit or lie in place and ground yourself in awareness of your immediate surroundings and sensations.
 In progressive relaxation exercises, you focus your attention on one part of your body after another, releasing tension as you go.
 Grounding exercises direct your attention to objects in the room or to other simple features of your environment.

 The most timeless way to connect with the present moment is to focus on your breathing.
 As you place your attention on the sensation of the breath in your belly, your breathing naturally slows down.
 It can sometimes help to count to a certain number as you breathe in and out.
 Focus on the sensation of your diaphragm rising and falling as you breathe through your nose.